Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 Vucedolska golubica_Vukovar

-The Vučedol Dove is the most significant individual archaeological finding from Croatia.
-It was found in 1938 in Vučedol near Vukovar and was made between 2800 and 2400.
+The Vučedol Dove is one of the most significant archaeological finds from Croatia.
+It was found in 1938 at Vučedol near Vukovar and dates to between 2800 and 2400.
 BC.

 It is a ceramic model of a bird on three legs, made of baked clay, 19.5 cm high.
-It is dark in color, decorated with white ornaments in the form of a bow, necklace, and wavy, zigzag lines on the wings.
+It is dark in color, decorated with white ornaments in the form of a bow and a necklace, and wavy, zigzag lines on the wings.
 The original Dove can be found at the Archaeological Museum in Zagreb, but you can buy a replica.

-If you head to Vukovar, you can purchase this souvenir from 6 euros for smaller models up to a couple of hundred euros for the larger ones.
+If you head to Vukovar, you can purchase this souvenir for as little as 6 euros for smaller models, up to a couple of hundred euros for the larger ones.

-Although it is called a dove, it is actually a partridge, and during the war in Croatia was one of the most recognizable symbols of Vukovar, making it a sweet gift to people originating from Vukovar, Vučedol and surrounding areas as well as for lovers of art, archaeology, and history.
+Although it is called a dove, it is actually a partridge.
+During the war in Croatia, it was one of the most recognizable symbols of Vukovar, making it a sweet gift for people from Vukovar, Vučedol, and surrounding areas, as well as for lovers of art, archaeology, and history.

 27. Gusle From The Dalmatian Hinterland